SetVenue Property Owner Agreement

 You must own the property or have written authority to license it for short-term commercial use, and you must have any HOA, lender, lessor, or building-management consents in place.
 You are responsible for compliance with zoning, permitting, fire-and-safety, and short-term rental laws in your jurisdiction.
 Your Listing must be accurate, including a fair description of physical accessibility features.
 You may not unlawfully discriminate, including under the Unruh Civil Rights Act, the Fair Housing Act, and the ADA.

 SetVenue strongly encourages you to carry general-liability insurance with at least a $1,000,000 per-occurrence floor that covers commercial short-term use of your property.
 SetVenue is not your insurer and does not back any payment guarantee or host-protection program.
 Hosts who choose not to carry general-liability insurance bear personal financial responsibility for any incident arising out of or related to commercial use of the Listing.
 The Damage Hold workflow is operational tooling, not insurance.
-Money does not move from the Guest's card unless the Guest clicks "Accept" — there is a hard $25,000 platform-wide ceiling per Booking.
+No Damage Hold is captured from the Guest's payment method unless the Guest clicks "Accept" (a temporary card authorization may restrict the Guest's available credit before then) — there is a hard $5,000 platform-wide ceiling per Booking.

 If your venue includes any device that records audio or video, you must disclose it in your Listing and post on-site signage; never record in private spaces.
 Bathrooms, dressing areas, and sleeping areas are off-limits to recording, full stop.
 Failure to disclose can give the Guest the right to terminate the Booking with a full refund and to pursue you under Cal.
 Pen.
 Code § 632 directly.

 SetVenue charges transactional fees only, and only to the Guest.
 You keep 100% of your listed rate — no Host Commission.
-SetVenue's revenue per Booking is a Guest Service Fee added to the Guest's checkout total at one of three rates: Standard (10%), Founding Host (8%, applied automatically on Listings approved within the first fifty (50) approvals on the Platform, for 24 months following each such Listing's approval date), or Verified Corporate (6%, when the Listing is opted into Corporate use and the Guest has completed server-side corporate verification, OR when the Booking total is $5,000 or more).
+SetVenue's revenue per Booking comes from a Guest Service Fee added to the Guest's checkout total at one of three rates: Standard (10%), Founding Host (8%, for the first fifty (50) Hosts to have a Listing approved on the Platform; applies to all of that Host's Listings for 24 months following their first Listing's approval), or Verified Corporate (6%, when the Listing is opted into Corporate use and the Guest has completed server-side corporate verification, OR when the host base rate for the Booking — before fees, cleaning, and taxes — is $5,000 or more) — plus, on very small bookings, a minimum-booking adjustment that pads the Guest's total to $49 and is retained by SetVenue (your payout is unaffected).
 Tier priority: the lowest applicable Guest Service Fee wins.
-Stripe processes payouts under the destination-charge model.
+Payments are processed by Stripe under one of two routing modes: direct routing to your own optional Stripe Connect account, or platform collection by SetVenue's Stripe account with SetVenue paying you your full rate (see §5).
 The non-circumvention rule charges a 5% finder's fee on Off-Platform Bookings completed within 12 months of the Platform introduction.

 This summary is provided for convenience only.
 The numbered sections below are the operative legal text and control in any conflict.